sabrinajvalcin/cdc-stance-detection/README.md

 ### CT-BERT

-The primary model is **COVID-Twitter-BERT (CT-BERT)**, a transformer model pretrained on approximately 160 million COVID-19-related tweets.
+The primary model is **COVID-Twitter-BERT (CT-BERT) v2**, a transformer model pretrained on approximately 97 million COVID-19-related tweets.
 Its domain-specific pretraining enables it to better capture COVID-related terminology and Twitter-specific language patterns than general-purpose language models.

 ### TF-IDF + Logistic Regression